-- Licensed physician;
+- A. Licensed physician;

-- Health department;
+- B. Health department;

-- Military service; or
+- C. Military service; or

-- Official record from another educational institution in Arkansas.
+- D. Official record from another educational institution in Arkansas-; or

+- E. An immunization record printed off of the statewide immunization registry with the Official Seal of the State of Arkansas.
 The proof of immunization must include the vaccine type and dates of vaccine administration.
 Documents stating "up-to-date", "complete", "adequate", and the like will not be accepted as proof of immunization.
-No self or parental history of varicella disease will be accepted.
+No self or parental history of varicella disease will be accepted as a history of varicella disease must be documented by a licensed physician, advanced practice nurse, doctor of osteopathy, or physician assistant.
 Valid proof of immunization and of immunity based on serological testing shall be entered into the student's record.